spacetelescope/mosviz/docs/readingindata.rst

 The WCS is here; however, the two axes both have name 'LAMBDA' and if we look at look at the second coordinate we can see that it isn't actually transformed.
-Glue expects that all of a `Data` object's components (including WCS axes) have unique names.
+Glue expects that all of a `~glue.core.data.Data` object's components (including WCS axes) have unique names.
 We can take care of this easily in the data loader function.

 Now that we know what data we want from our FITS files let's look at how to